Actindo-AG/Documentation/ProcessDocumentation/ImportOrderCreateDeliveryNote.md

 #### Settings

+The *Description* field contains the API endpoint that is addressed in this action.
+The *Key*, *Label*, *Queue type* and *Max tries* field have no functional meaning for the action.

 - *Description*
   .save | Save changes on a business document (/Actindo.Modules.RetailSuite.RetailSuiteFaktBase.BusinessDocuments.save)

-- *Key*
-  t-Modules.RetailSuite.RetailSuiteFaktBase.BusinessDocuments.save-0

-- *Label*
-  Allow Dispatch

-- *Queue type*
-  Default

-- *Max tries*
-  1

 ### Create deliveries